Deftones: Musical style and influences

 Originally, the band was often associated with the nu metal movement in the press.
 However, Moreno has emphatically rejected the application of that label to the band.
 Asked about their connection with bands such as Korn, Moreno has also stated that their commonality came down to only the shared influence of Faith No More, especially the percussive approach to vocals by Mike Patton.
+He also said: "Obviously they put us in the category, and our first instinct was just to kind of to push it away.
+To me it was like, when they called it 'nu-metal' for one, I was like, 'Well if you're putting the word new in it, it's gonna be old in a couple of years."
 Following the release of Deftones' third album, White Pony, they were acknowledged by many critics to have moved beyond that label, though some would continue to use the label on the effort anyway, and it continued in some degree up through Deftones.
 In a review of B-Sides and Rarities, Stylus Magazine dubbed the band "perhaps the smartest members of the now moribund Nü-Metal genre".

-Deftones' influences include Faith No More, Primus, Bad Brains, Meshuggah, Fear Factory, the Smiths, Nine Inch Nails, and Hum.
+Deftones' influences include Faith No More, Primus, Bad Brains, Failure, Meshuggah, Fear Factory, the Smiths, Nine Inch Nails, and Hum.
 Additionally, Moreno has cited the Smashing Pumpkins, Prince, the Cure, Duran Duran, DJ Shadow, Portishead, OMD, Depeche Mode, Thompson Twins, the Human League, and Boy George and Culture Club as personal influences.

 Moreno's lyrics were described by Time as "suggesting emotions rather than announcing them".
 Moreno himself described his lyrics as ambiguous and sometimes impersonal, saying: "I like to be ambiguous when writing to a certain extent, and throwing something so brash [as Chi's accident] against that and playing with it.
 And also making it sound dimensional.
 Giving the feeling off that it is raw and it is emotional, but it's not just connected with our personal story.
 It's not merely about our career and our lives, it's bigger than that.
 When I hear the music, I get inspired to paint the lyrical pictures you describe, but I'm not always talking about myself".
-The band is also well known for having song titles that don't appear in lyrics, which oftentimes feel "random."
+The band is also well known for having song titles that do not appear in lyrics, which oftentimes feel "random."
 Moreno explained that during writing and recording, a song will get a working title — something thrown out casually, sometimes by Cunningham or Carpenter.
 These are often silly or offhand, inside-joke sorts of things.
 When it comes to writing the lyrics, Moreno would often write them spontaneously during recording rather than keeping a "book of lyrics."